-Some of this is basic stuff to those more experienced emarketers among you, but having a good welcome email is still something that’s sorely missing from a great many email marketing programs.
-Sure, most senders clearly understand the need for some kind of subscription confirmation email but there are still so many bad ones in the world despite a huge amount of collective drum banging from ESPs.
+Sure, most brands clearly understand the need for some kind of subscription confirmation email, but there are still so many bad welcome emails being sent, despite a huge amount of collective drum banging from ESPs.

 - Significantly reduce the time until the first purchase